-These interactions govern how particles and also macroscopic objects interact and how certain particles decay.
+These interactions govern how particles and macroscopic objects interact and how certain particles decay.
 Generally, they can be classified into one of four fundamental forces:

 - Weak force.
 The weak interaction or weak force is one of the four fundamental forces and involves the exchange of the intermediate vector bosons, the W and the Z. Since these bosons are very massive (on the order of 80 GeV, the uncertainty principle dictates a range of about 10-18 meters which is less than the diameter of a proton.
-As a result, the weak interaction takes place only at very small, sub-atomic distances.
+As a result, the weak interaction occurs only at very small, sub-atomic distances.

 - the types of particles that experience the force

 - the range over which the force is effective

 - the nature of the particles that mediate the force